-Touch Foundation saves the lives of mothers and newborns by improving the health system and providing emergency transportation to ensure they have access to quality care during and after pregnancy.
+Touch Foundation saves the lives of mothers and newborns by leading implementation of Vodafone Foundation’s M-Mama* program in Tanzania.
+M-Mama improves the health system and creates an emergency transportation system to ensure mothers have access to quality care during and after pregnancy-related emergencies.

-We launched Mobilizing Maternal Health in 2013 with support from Vodafone Foundation and The ELMA Foundation, and in collaboration with Pathfinder International, D-tree International, and other partners.
+We launched M-Mama in 2013 with Vodafone Foundation and The ELMA Foundation, and in collaboration with the Government of Tanzania, Pathfinder International, D-tree International, and other partners.
 This program addresses the high rates of maternal and neonatal mortality in rural areas of Tanzania by reducing delays in access to care and improving the entire health system.
 Together with our partners, we aim to improve the quality of and access to care at health facilities, and leverage innovative digital solutions to provide transport to mothers and newborns in an emergency.

 Health systems improvements:

 We improve elements of the health system, like the health workforce and infrastructure, to ensure mothers and newborns receive lifesaving care quickly.
 We train healthcare workers, including nurses and midwives, in Emergency Obstetric and Newborn Care.
-We also build, refurbish, and equip new infrastructure at Treat & Train regional and district hospitals, including Caesarean-section operating rooms, neonatal intensive care units, and labor wards.
+We also build, refurbish, and equip new infrastructure at Treat & Train regional and district health facilities, such as Caesarean-section operating rooms, neonatal intensive care units, and labor wards.

-We built the Emergency Transport System (EmTS) to address any complication as quickly and effectively as possible, recognizing that many fatal pregnancy complications are difficult to predict.
-This innovative EmTS solution uses digital technology to triage a patient remotely 24/7 and then dispatch an ambulance or community driver with a vehicle to bring the patient to a health facility.
-The patient bears NO cost for the transportation and the drivers are paid via M-Pesa, Vodafone’s money platform.
+The central component of M-Mama is an emergency transport system to address complications as quickly and effectively as possible, recognizing that many fatal pregnancy complications are difficult to predict.
+This innovative transport solution uses digital technology to triage a patient remotely 24/7 and then dispatch an ambulance or community driver with a vehicle to bring the patient to a health facility.

 Integration across other health priorities: